List of Public Domain and Free Images for Articles and eBooks

 Take Your Own Pictures

 This is one option many people don't consider.
-I carry a camera with me most of the time and I take pictures that I think might be useful in a hub at some point.
-If you write on a limited number of topics you will have a good idea of what images may be useful in hubs and articles.
+I regularly take pictures that I think might be useful at some point.
+If you write on a limited number of topics you will have a good idea of what images may be useful to you.

 Open Clip Art Library